technetos/windmill/README.md

 with it directly.
 Nonetheless it is good to know how it works.

 An endpoint is an async function from `Request` to `Response`.
-An endpoint is created using `Endpoint::new` taking an async route function and an async context function as parameters.
-The returned endpoint is a function that takes in a `Request` and evaluates the route and context functions as steps in the request evaluation.
+An endpoint is created using `Endpoint::new` taking a service proxy as an argument.
+The returned endpoint is a function that takes in a `Request` and evaluates the service proxy as steps in the request evaluation.

 ### Request and Response Types